 Ironically, Descartes claimed his meditations were aimed to defend the Catholic faith – through the use of reason and not just relying on faith.
 However in retrospective, many believe Descartes’ willingness to start with doubt, marked an important shift in philosophy and religious faith.
 No longer was Descartes stating that the authority of the church and scripture should be assumed – Descartes shifted the proof of truth onto human reason; this was a very influential aspect of the Enlightenment and marked an erosion of authority by the Church.

 Descartes willingness to doubt the existence of God led many contemporaries to doubt his real faith.
-Some believed Descartes may have been a secret Deist, who gave the impression of being a committed Catholic for practical reasons.
+Some believed Descartes might have been a secret Deist, who gave the impression of being a committed Catholic for practical reasons.
 A biographer of Descartes, Gaukroger states that Descartes remained a committed Catholic throughout his life – but, he had a complementary desire to discover the truth through reason.

 Descartes wrote on a variety of subjects, relating to philosophy.
 In 1649, he published 1649 Les Passions de l’âme (Passions of the Soul) a work which sprung from a long correspondence with Princess Elisabeth of Bohemia concerning issues of morality and psychology.
 This work led to Descartes being invited to the Royal Court of Sweden by Queen Christina.

 In 1650, Descartes reluctantly travelled to Sweden and gave the Queen several philosophy lessons early in the morning.
 However, it was not a success; there was a lack of understanding between the two.
-More seriously, in the cold castle, Descartes contracted a form of pneumonia and he died shortly later on 11 February 1650.
+More seriously, in the cold castle, Descartes contracted a form of pneumonia, and he died shortly later on 11 February 1650.

 He had a relationship with a servant girl Helena Jans van der Strom.
 With Helena, he fathered a child and was distraught when she died in 1640.